-I know that many people dread getting on the scale, and there is good reason.
-The scale falls way short of painting a full picture of health and fitness.
+Many people dread getting on the scale and for good reason.
+The scale fails to paint the full picture of health and fitness.

 Don’t Get Overly Focused on the Number